phamao/Project/README.md

 If you wish to begin collecting data from the first song, it is recommended to delete the following files:

-- `known_songs.txt`: This text file tracks all the songs that have already been searched so that they will not be searched on subsequent runs.
-If it is not deleted, the search will begin midway through `charts.csv`, which may or may not cause issues depending on your purposes.

 - `lyrics/*`: Deleting all the files in the `lyrics/` directory will ensure that future searches are actually saving each song.
 If you do not, each file will be overwritten, and it will be harder to confirm if songs are being saved.

-- `20XX/*`: The year directories contain the songs in `known_songs.txt`; therefore, if `known_songs.txt` has been deleted and you wish to run `songs_by_year.py`, these directores should be empty.
+- `20XX/*`: The year directories contain the songs in `known_songs.txt`; therefore, if `known_songs.txt` has been deleted and you wish to run `year_sort.py`, these directores should be empty.

 You can now begin collecting data from scratch with `functions/collect_data.py`.

 ### Data Processing

-Run `clean_lyrics.py` once all desired lyrics have been collected or more lyrics have been added. **This should be run before `songs_by_year.py` as it copies directly from `lyrics/`.
+Run `clean_lyrics.py` once all desired lyrics have been collected or more lyrics have been added. **This should be run before `year_sort.py` as it copies directly from `lyrics/`.
 Any analysis should be done after as well for the same reason.**

-Since `sorted_years.txt` is too large to include in the repository, **you must run `year_sort.py` before running `songs_by_year.py`.** This is because `songs_by_year.py` directly draws from `sorted_years.txt`.
+To sort collected songs by year, run `year_sort.py`.

 `megalist.py` and `prepare_lyrics.py` both only contain helper functions and are only called by other files in the `functions/analysis/` directory, so these do not need to be individually run.
 Nothing will happen if you do.